 You’re looking for buzzing nightlife

-Although there is some sporadic nightlife in Madeira, mainly in the capital Funchal, this is usually focused much more on the local population than on tourists.
-The island is a rather quiet and sedate place overall.
+Although there is sporadic nightlife in Madeira, mainly in the capital Funchal, this is usually focused on the local residents rather than tourists.
+The island is a rather quiet place overall.

 Madeira cannot be compared at all with the kind of boozy holiday destinations that are more common along the Spanish coasts.
 (If you don’t like such nightlife-centric destinations anyway, then this may well be music to your ears.)

-There are some bars, clubs, and restaurants available, but the island’s nightlife is quiet compared to other European hotspots.
+There are some bars and clubs available, but the island’s nightlife is quite sedate compared to other European hotspots.
 If you’ve come to party, then Madeira is probably not the right destination for you.

-Madeira is a great destination for spending time in nature — including in and around the water, such as on whale- or dolphin-watching trips or surfing.
+Madeira is perfect for spending time in nature — including in and around the water, such as on whale- or dolphin-watching trips or surfing.
 However, it does not boast an abundance of sandy beaches.

-There is only a limited number of small beaches in Madeira, which inevitably get crowded during peak season.
+There are only a few small beaches in Madeira, which inevitably get crowded during peak season.
 You will not find vast stretches of sand in Madeira (the only exception being the small island of Porto Santo).
-Instead, the beaches are typically small, rocky coves, and natural swimming pools, formed by volcanic activity.
+Instead, the beaches are typically small, rocky coves.
+There are also some natural swimming pools, formed by volcanic activity.

-Small man-made beaches such as those in Ponta do Sol or Machico offer opportunities for some sunbathing on a sandy beach.
+That said, small man-made sandy beaches such as those in Calheta or Machico offer opportunities for some sunbathing on a sandy beach.
 Personally, although we come to Madeira for activities such as hiking or road tripping, we often like to spend an afternoon at a beach or jump into the water at one of the small harbours.
 Just think of these more as add-ons than the main attraction.
+For a better idea, you can check the best beaches and natural pools in Madeira.

-If you want to swim, you can also book a hotel with a swimming pool, of which there are numerous to choose from.
-The south side of the island has the best weather, so you may want to stay on this side if you’re looking for the most sunshine.
+If you enjoy a swim, you can also simply book a hotel with a swimming pool, of which there are numerous to choose from.
+The south side of the island has the best weather, so you may want to stay here if you’re looking for the most sunshine.

 You want perfectly consistent weather

 Speaking of the weather, since the island experiences various microclimates, Madeira’s weather can be somewhat unpredictable.
-While one area may be sunny and warm (usually the south), another could be cold and rainy, all within a short distance.
+While one area may be sunny, another could be cloudy or rainy, all just a short distance apart.

 This doesn’t really have to be a negative; it’s just something to expect.
-Due to its mountainous topography and exposure to the Atlantic, you can experience sunshine, rain, and misty conditions all on the same day.
+Due to its mountainous topography and exposure to the Atlantic ocean, you can experience sunshine, rain, and misty conditions all on the same day.

 However, its sub-tropical climate ensures that Madeira has a pleasantly mild temperature year-round, which is definitely one of the amazing aspects of the island.
 Madeira is a great destination even in winter!